Love Nikki-Dress Up Queen by Elex

 Others: The main character can dress up in manly clothes.
 “Alice in Wonderland” is mentioned, and there is clothing based off of it.
 “Barbie” is mentioned at least once.
 There are dancer, gothic, pop, rock, and unisex style clothing, outfits, and descriptions.
 Dancing is mentioned.
 The player can wear tattoos.
 A cat jokingly makes comments about finding humans attractive because of their clothes.
 “Wine” is used for descriptive purposes.

-Overall: 3½/5 Almost Teenage Appropriate: I started this game honestly hoping this would be kind of like Barbie when it came to modesty, a little too revealing but in the end not meaning any harm.
+Overall: 3½/5 Older Teenage Appropriate: I started this game honestly hoping this would be kind of like Barbie when it came to modesty, a little too revealing but in the end not meaning any harm.
 Then came the net stockings and black underwear that no child needs to be seeing.
 At first I was confused.
 The game had given some clearly adult clothing but seemed to be aimed at preteens and young teenagers.
 Now, from various reports, it seems the game was originally intended for an adult audience, and I would recommend it only be used in that way.
 In all, I don’t strongly recommend the game, mainly because of the overtly sexual clothing one can wear.
 The only person I could see playing it would probably be a grown woman that likes dress up games and fashion, and even then, I would keep it away from my children’s and spouses’s eyes.

 Last updated: July 25, 2018.